phargogh/softwareteam/README.md

 This section identifies an unordered set of projects that we believe make sense to begin work on soon that are in line with current strategic priorities.

-* Urban computation prototype
+* Urban computation prototype (est: Summer/Fall 2021)
   * Strategic Priorities: Expand User Base
-* InVEST 3.9.1 release
+* InVEST 3.9.1 release (est: May 2021)
+  * Strategic Priorities: Maintain InVEST
+* InVEST 3.10.0 release (est: Summer/Fall 2021)
   * Strategic Priorities: Maintain InVEST